 After analyzing their collected data, marine ecologists compose reports, which can be published, used for product development, or submitted to regulatory agencies.
 They may also lecture or participate in public discussions related to their research.

 Marine ecologists often perform fundraising activities, such as writing research proposals and grant applications.
 Professors and senior researchers also manage the work of research assistants and laboratory technicians.

 Completion of a bachelor's degree program may qualify individuals for entry-level positions, such as research assistants or laboratory technicians; however, career opportunities increase for graduates who pursue an advanced degree.
 Faculty positions at universities and senior research and development positions typically require a doctoral degree.

 Relevant fields of study include biology, oceanography, environmental studies, and natural resource management.
 Geography, chemistry, physics, and statistics courses can help round out a marine ecology education.
 Some field research positions may also require scuba diving certification and/or a boating license.

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of wildlife biologists and zoologists as a whole, including marine ecologists, is expected to grow by 4% between 2014 and 2024.
-The BLS also reported that the median annual salary earned by these scientists was $59,680 as of 2015.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of wildlife biologists and zoologists as a whole, including marine ecologists, is expected to grow as fast as the average between 2018 and 2028.
+The BLS also reported that the mean annual salary earned by these scientists was $63,420 as of 2018.